 Free help for managing debt

 While creating debt is remarkably easy, clawing your way out can prove far more difficult.
-Luckily, Australians can access free assistance in managing and eventually eliminating debt.
+Luckily, Australians can access free assistance to manage and eventually eliminate debt.

 Many Australians have loans for large purchases or invest in their tertiary education, homes or cars, and people budget to cover what they owe on these loans.
 So, being in debt isn’t necessarily a sign of bad financial management.
 However, acquiring goods and services on credit is a slippery slope, and before long you can find yourself in a situation where you’re struggling to repay that credit.